Zrće

 Zrće ([ˈzrtɕɛ], [ˈzrtʃɛ]) is a long pebble beach on the Adriatic island of Pag and is located on the Dalmatian coast.
 Zrće is located near the town of Novalja and the area of Gajac, about 2 km from the town's center.
 It is one of over 100 Blue Flag beaches in Croatia, having received the award back in 2003.

-Zrće beach is a Croatian summer destination for partygoers, with many discotheques and beach bars operating during summer months.
+Zrće beach is a leading Croatian summer destination for partygoers, with many discotheques and beach bars operating during summer months.
 It regularly features house, EDM, hardstyle, r'n'b, hip-hop and trance DJs at the peak of the Croatian summer season.
 Zrće Beach are home to clubs as: Aquarius, Kalypso, Papaya, and Noa Beach club.
 Activities include bungee jumping, jet-ski, party boats and inflatable catapults.